CAcertOrg/cacert-codedocs/source/future.rst

 Separation of components improves the maintainability and reduces hard dependencies between parts of the system.
 Each data store (filesystem, database or message bus) should only belong to one component.
-All other components should access required data by using :term:`API`s provided by the application that owns the data store.
+All other components should access required data by using :term:`APIs <API>` provided by the application that owns the data store.

 Implications
 ------------